matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 During the validation step, the account should decide whether it accepts the transaction and if so, pay the fees for it.
 If any part of the validation fails, the account is not charged a fee, and such transaction can not be included in a block.

+**Step 1.** The system checks that the nonce of the transaction has not been used before.
+You can read more about preserving the nonce uniqueness [here](#keeping-nonces-unique).

-**Step 1.** The system calls the `validateTransaction` method of the account.
-If it does not revert, proceed to the second step.
+**Step 2.** The system calls the `validateTransaction` method of the account.
+If it does not revert, proceed to the next step.

+**Step 3.** The system checks that the nonce of the transaction has been marked as used.

-**Step 2 (no paymaster).** The system calls the `payForTransaction` method of the account.
-If it does not revert, proceed to the third step.
+**Step 4 (no paymaster).** The system calls the `payForTransaction` method of the account.
+If it does not revert, proceed to the next step.

-**Step 2 (paymaster).** The system calls the `prePaymaster` method of the sender.
+**Step 4 (paymaster).** The system calls the `prePaymaster` method of the sender.
 If this call does not revert, then the `validateAndPayForPaymasterTransaction` method of the paymaster is called.
-If it does not revert too, proceed to the third step.
+If it does not revert too, proceed to the next step.

 **Step 3.** The system verifies that the bootloader has received at least `tx.ergsPrice * tx.ergsLimit` ETH to the bootloader.
 If it is the case, the verification is considered complete and we can proceed to the next step.